intelligenceforgood/core/docs/pii_vault.md

 - Tokenize all detected PII (structured fields and OCR text) into `AAA-XXXXXXXX` tokens before it touches SQL/Vertex.
 - Keep tokens deterministic across environments by sharing a versioned HMAC pepper (stored in each vault via KMS).
 - Preserve canonical PII and source artifacts in the vault with subpoena-grade detokenization controls and full audit trails.
-- Avoid hot folders by sharding artifact storage paths and keep retention effectively indefinite unless legal requires purge.
+- Avoid hot folders by sharding artifact storage paths and keep retention aligned to compliance policy; see [compliance.md](compliance.md#data-retention-policy).

 ## Token Format
 - Token shape: `AAA-XXXXXXXX` (3-char uppercase prefix + 8-char hex from HMAC-SHA256 digest).